 Washington grown produce in season includes:

 - Apples.
 If you buy apples at a local farmers market or u-pick, you’ll find many varieties not typically found at grocery stores.
-Be sure let the farmer know your intended use: fresh eating, apple pies, baked apples, apple juice, applesauce, etc. They’re your best guide to choosing the right apple.
-Check here for varieties of apples grown commercially in Washington State.
+Let the farmer know your intended use: fresh eating, apple pies, baked apples, apple juice, applesauce, etc. They’re your best guide to choosing the right apple.
+Farmers markets in the Puget Sound region.
+Here’s a guide to commercial Apple Varieties in Washington (waapple.org)

 - Winter squash and sugar pumpkins are great options for buying locally at a farmers market or u-pick farm.
 Where to find u-pick pumpkin patches and farm stands.